Is it time to advocate for yourself?

 The 2 key principles which guide these tips are: being honest and being vocal.

-3. Get really concrete with specific examples.
-You may determine that you need your kids or your partner/spouse to take on more household tasks to reduce your workload.
-What tasks exactly do you want them to take on?
-When someone says “take care of yourself”, respond with something like “Yes, a great idea, and this is what I need in order to make that happen.”
+Communicate your needs.
+Donโt make that incredibly common mistake of expecting other people to read your mind and know what you need - Get really concrete with specific examples.
+You may determine that you need your kids or your partner/spouse to take on more household tasks to reduce your workload. ย What tasks exactly do you want them to take on?
+When someone says โtake care of yourselfโ, respond with something like โYes, a great idea, and this is what I need in order to make that happen.โ

 What is one thing you can advocate for yourself about TODAY?